hycallf/hycallf/README.md

 ### Hi there 👋

-I am an enthusiastic computer science student with a strong interest in full-stack web development, software development, networking, and IoT technologies.
+I am an enthusiastic computer science student with a strong interest in web development, software development, and IoT technologies.
 I have experience in PHP and Java and currently expanding my skills in JavaScript, Python, and C#(for arduino related project).
 My knowledge includes working with DBMS such as MySQL, Oracle, and Firebase, and frameworks like Laravel and CI for PHP web Application, Next, React(front-end) and ExpressJS for JS web Application, and for Styling frameworks like Bootstrap and Tailwind.

 - 🔭 I’m currently study on Bangkit Academy as a cloud computing cohorts
 - 🌱 I’m currently expanding my knowledge on Javascript and python